SilentCicero/meteor-dapp-boilerplate/README.md

 ## <a name="file-structure"></a> File Structure

 This file structure is largley based off of Differentials boilerplate, but with client-only directories.
 Client-only files are stored in the `client` directory.
 The `public` directory is for publicly accessible assets such as images and fonts.
-The `i18n` directory is for lnaguage files that use the i18n tap.
+The `i18n` directory is for language files.

 ## <a name="bootstrap-and-less"></a> Bootstrap and LESS